 A note from Cleveland Clinic

-Benign prostatic hyperplasia is a very common condition that affects men and people assigned male at birth.
+Benign prostatic hyperplasia is a very common condition that affects people assigned male at birth (AMAB).
 BPH usually develops around the age of 55.
 If you have mild BPH, you and your healthcare provider may choose to monitor your symptoms through regular appointments.
 If BPH affects your quality of life, treatments can help shrink your prostate.

 Talk to your healthcare provider if you have symptoms of BPH.
 Together, you can discuss the best course of action.